brodieG/ggbg/DEVNOTES.md

   setup params works right now since it runs before setup data
 * reconciling dodging width with actual width

+Width of elements at x value should be width of widest at that value?
+But it is possible for specific groups to have different widths at different x values?
+Do we just not support this?
+Or only not support it in preserve mode?
+Yes, I think this is what we do.

+Do we support missing `x`?
+In theory we can do this with `x` + `width`, or `xmin` + `xmax`.
+I guess we should.
+We need something that will dodge/adjust any of `x`, `xmin`, `xmax` if they exist.

+* Geom width is `xmax` - `xmin`.
+* If there is no geom width, then use the dodge width.
+* Preserve only works if all the widths are the same.
+* If there is no dodge width, use the geom width.

 ## Ggplot Doc Issues

 ### ?Geom